 Included in the kit is Peel Sheet, Breather cloth, Bag material, mastic tape and instructions.
 You'll also need Mold Release Wax, PVA, Fiberglass cloth/ resin, and of course Carbon Fiber cloth.

+Below is the first pieces I attempted, they are aluminum heel guards from my Ducati ST2- it’s a simple shape with very little curves and positive draft angles, making it an easy part to duplicate with a mold.
 After smoothing out the rough areas of the part (it was really beat up, cracked and scratched- but I’m not experimenting with new parts) and cleaning thoroughly I mounted them to a thick piece of tempered glass.
 I then decided I had to seal the open areas under the parts to stop the fiberglass from getting sucked underneath and making it difficult to remove.
 I also wanted to have a nice positive draft angle for a “flange” around the perimeter (so much for a simple part)—This took way too much time, but I was never able to find a better way to get around it.
+Below I sealed the area with modeling clay.

 The PVA is brushed on the part and around the area of the glass where the fiberglass will go.

+Above is the first attempt with the pieces on glass and no sealed areas (flanges).
 Above: Here the parts and glass is shown in a envelope made from the bag material and mastic tape.
 The circles and "X"'s show where the vacuum suction cups will go.
 This is just for demonstration purposes only as the peel sheet and breather cloth will be over the parts once the fiberglass is applied and the vacuum process begins.

 Below: I’ve sealed the edges and mounted the parts on a nice flat piece of artist’s board (MDF) Note the sealed edges done with modeling clay.
 The parts then get 10 coats of Mold Release Wax.